 The Finnish fuel cycle policy is in practice based on the once-through option.
-In 1999 Posiva proposed, in a Decision-in-Principle (DiP) application, to site a disposal facility for spent nuclear fuel at Olkiluoto in Eurajoki, a couple of kilometres from the NPP (Figure 1).
-This application was reviewed and approved from safety viewpoint by STUK and approved by the municipality of Eurajoki in January 2000, the Finnish Government made the DiP in December 2000 and the Parliament endorsed it in May 2001.
-The DiP authorizes Posiva to construct a rock characterization facility "ONKALO" down to the actual disposal depth.
-ONKALO is constructed following the same type of requirements as for a nuclear facility, because it is intended to later be used as a part of the repository.
-The application for the construction licence for the rest of the repository is scheduled to be submitted by the end of 2012 and the operating licence application around the year 2020.
+In 1999 Posiva proposed, in a Decision-in Principle (DiP) application, to site a disposal facility for spent nuclear fuel (Figure 2) at Olkiluoto in Eurajoki, a couple of kilometres from the NPP.
+This application was reviewed and approved from safety viewpoint by STUK and approved by the municipality of Eurajoki in January 2000, the Finnish Government made the DiP in December 2000.
+The Parliament endorsed it in May 2001.